zhendrikse/science/mathematics/mandelbrot.md

 <a href="https://en.wikipedia.org/wiki/Benoit_Mandelbrot">Wikipedia</a>
 </blockquote><br/>

-The term fractal was coined by [Benoit Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot) himself, and is derived from the Latin word ‘fractus’, which means broken or fractured.
+The term fractal was coined by [Benoît Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot) himself, and is derived from the Latin word ‘fractus’, which means broken or fractured.